What is Python?

 Big data and data analytics are other sectors in which Python is currently making inroads.
 In this Python data science tutorial, let us find out why Python is used in big data.

-As you know, so many programming languages are providing the much-needed options to execute Data Science jobs.
-It has become difficult to handpick a specific language.
+So many programming languages provide the much-needed options to execute data science jobs.
+This has resulted in it being difficult to handpick a specific language.

-Python is one of the fastest-growing programming languages in the world which is quite easy to learn.
-Being a high-level programming language, Python is widely used in mobile app development, web development, software development, and in the analysis and computing of numeric and scientific data.
+Python is one of the fastest-growing programming languages in the world, and it is quite easy to learn.
+Being a high-level programming language, Python is widely used in mobile app development, web development, software development, and the analysis and computing of numeric and scientific data.

-Python programming language can run on any platform, from Windows to Linux to Macintosh, etc.
+Python can run on any platform—Windows, Linux, Macintosh, etc.

-Codes in Python are written in very ‘natural’ style; that’s the reason, it is easy to read and understand.
+Codes in Python are written in a very natural style, which is why it is easy to read and understand.

 Easy to Learn

-Python is for anyone aspiring to learn because of its ease to learn and understand.
+Python is for anyone aspiring to learn because of its ease of learning and understanding.

-Python is known to be an extremely scalable language compared to other languages, like R, and is faster to use than MATLAB or Stata.
+Python is known to be an extremely scalable language when compared to other languages such as R. Python is also faster to use than MATLAB or Stata.

-Python has come to be good for different usages in industries as many of our Data Scientists use this language to develop various types of applications successfully.
+Python has come to be good for different usages in industries as many data scientists use this language to develop various types of applications successfully.

 Availability of Data Science Libraries

-The constraints that developers faced a year ago are addressed well by the Python community with a robust solution addressing problems of a specific nature.
+The constraints that developers faced a year ago are addressed by the Python community; the Python community helps address problems of a specific nature through robust solutions.